Why Cartiva is recommended for Big Toe arthritis?

 The main site of osteoarthritis in the foot is the 1st MTP joint, where your big toe attaches to the foot.
 This type of osteoarthritis is called hallux rigidus.
 As this joint articulates with each step, hallux rigidus can cause a great deal of pain with walking.
 Additionally, the joint stiffness decreases your ability to generate power from your great toe, such as in running, climbing, or skiing.

 Treatment for Hallux Rigidu

-Cartiva is a new treatment option if you have hallux rigidu.
-It is an organic polymer that is attached to the end of the bone in place of the worn-away cartilage.
-Specifically, it is attached to the head of the 1st metatarsal, the long skinny bone of your foot to which your big toe is attached.
-Cartiva acts as the smooth surface between the two articulating bones.
-This regains some of the mobility of the joint.
-Pain is also reduced as the rough bony surfaces are no longer grinding against each other.
+Cartiva is a new state-of-the-art treatment option for hallux rigidus.
+Previously, severe osteoarthritis leading to hallux rigidus was treated with joint fusion.
+This resulted in permanent immobility in the affected joint.
+Cartiva is an exciting new process, because it preserves joint mobility.
+It uses an organic polymer, Cartiva, that is attached to the end of the bone, in place of the worn-away cartilage.
+Specifically, Cartiva is attached to the head of the first metatarsal, which is the long skinny bone of your foot to which your big toe is attached.
+Cartiva acts as the smooth surface between the two articulating bones, which regains some of the mobility of the joint.
+Pain is also reduced, as the rough bony surfaces are no longer grinding against each other.

-If you have big toe arthritis and are interested in this procedure, please come see us at Orthopedic Specialists of Seattle.
+If you have hallux rigidus, a.k.a. big toe arthritis, and are interested in this procedure, please come see us at Orthopedic Specialists of Seattle.
 Here at OSS we have Dr. Mark Reed, who is a fellowship-trained foot and ankle orthopedic surgeon.
-He has undergone training on the Cartiva procedure and has incorporated it in his practice.
+He has undergone specialty training on the Cartiva procedure and has incorporated it in his practice.